Safety precautions when working with chemicals

 One of the best-known regulations regarding the employer’s responsibility when hazardous chemicals are in the workplace is OSHA’s Hazard Communication Standard (HCS).
 The HCS requires employers to develop and disseminate chemical safety information that is accessible and understandable by workers.

 Responsibility does not end with training employees.
 Employers are also responsible for identifying and evaluating respiratory hazards in the workplace.
 There are multiple types of Occupational Exposure Limits (OELs) that have been established by various organizations.
-You can find many of these listed on OSHA’s Safety and Health webpage related to chemical hazards and toxic substances.
+You can find many of these listed on OSHA’s chemical hazards and toxic substances page.
 OSHA maintains enforceable permissible exposure limits (PELs) which are limits based on an 8-hour time-weighted average (TWA).

 The TWA is also referred to as an action level where certain activities, such as exposure monitoring and medical surveillance, are required.
 The allowable airborne concentrations are under the action level and never reach the ceiling limit (the exposure limit a worker’s exposure must never exceed).